 Net metering in Arizona

-To understand the difference between the net metering and the export rate, it helps to understand how your utility bill comes together.
+Understanding the difference between net metering and the export rate can help you see how your utility bill comes together.

 The components of your electric bill

 The way you are billed and credited for electricity can make or break the financial incentive to go solar.
-Earning credits through net metering or solar export rates can help pay for your solar panels by lowering your utility bill each month.
-Using solar at times when power is most expensive also lowers your utility bill.
+Earning credits through net metering or solar export rates can help pay for your solar panels by lowering your monthly utility bill.
+Using solar when power is most expensive also lowers your utility bill.

 The components of your electric bill and the level of credit you receive as a customer with solar vary utility-by-utility.
 This section explains the various charges that go into your electric bill and how they may impact your financial return.
 For more specific information about your rates, contact your utility provider.